 Travis Saunders, quoted in Sitting is the New Smoking — Even for Runners

-To whatever extent activity fails to compensate for regular sitting, that makes it hazardous like regular smoking: a harmful habit, no matter what else you do.
-We may have to reduce the total chair time to nullify it's negative effects … not just try to exercise to compensate for it.
-Maybe in the future people will marvel at how a few generations of people ruined themselves because they didn't know better than to sit down all day.
+And it’s just an analogy.
+It has two main facets.
+First, like smoking, sitting is something previously thought to be harmless that may turn out to be harmful.
+Second, the more recent and more speculative twist: like smoking, sitting may be harmful even if we are otherwise healthy and active.
+If that’s true — and no one actually knows that yet — we may have to reduce the total chair time to nullify it’s negative effects … not just try to exercise to compensate for it.
+Maybe in the future people will marvel at how a few generations of people ruined themselves because they didn’t know better than to sit down all day.

 Paper after paper, study after study, have shown that chairs give us back problems because they shorten our hip flexors, give us weak backs, of course it make us sedentary.
 We take years off our lives probably by sitting in chairs, but we like them because they’re comfortable.
 You go to an African village, you find me a chair with a back.
 That’s a rare thing out there.